The temperature of my hot water seems to be higher than what I think it needs to be.

 Those sounds could signal a number of issues with your plumbing.
 It's important to contact a Benjamin Franklin Plumbing expert immediately to diagnose the problem.

 I think my kitchen drains are partially clogged because the sink drains slowly.
 What do you recommend?

 First, try using a plunger.
-Second, try using a liquid drain opener, but use caution and read the directions.
-Third, you can remove the trap and remove any debris.
-Be careful if you have used a liquid drain opener, because there may be some in the trap.
-Fourth, if the clog is beyond the trap, there are drain augers that extend from about 15 feet to about 50 feet.
-There are also special enzyme-based drain openers, like Benjamin Franklin Plumbing’s BioBen, that will help dissolve buildup in pipes in older homes.
+Second, you can remove the trap and remove any debris.
+Third, if the clog is beyond the trap, there are drain augers that extend from about 15 feet to about 50 feet.
+Once your drains are cleared, talk to a Benjamin Franklin Plumbing professional about BioBen, which helps prevent buildup in your plumbing systems.